Exeter/brainstorm/Server/README.md

 ##Usage
 ###Student Projects
-__Sean wrote down Anthony's idea of a non-shell based project hosting, but Sean thinks until we get big, we can simplify things by having just application-based shell acounts for hosting a few projects__
+__Sean wrote down Anthony's idea of a non-shell based project hosting, but Sean thinks until we get big, we can simplify things by having just application-based shell accounts for hosting projects__

-####Anythony's idea
+####Project hosting
 Students will be able to host their project of relevance to the PEA community on our server.
 Projects will be reviewed via a web-based application process.
 Approved projects will be able to be deployed via some API we'll have to design.
 This method does not involve giving users shell accounts.